withastro/astro/docs/src/pages/guides/styling.md

 ---
 layout: ~/layouts/MainLayout.astro
 title: Styling & CSS
+description: Learn how to style components with Astro.
 ---

 Astro includes special handling to make writing CSS as easy as possible.
 Styling inside of Astro components is done by adding a `<style>` tag anywhere.